Starting CB will open a window like this.

 In the middle of the screen is where you’ll be “drawing” your code with the blocks.

 On the right is where those drawings will be translated into code.
-It is the same code editor used in the VS Code, but it is not editable.
-If you want to edit the code, you have to copy it and transfer it to a new code based project.
+It is the same code editor used in the VS Code, but as of right now, it is read-only and non-editable.

 If you don’t like the dark mode (blasphemy if you ask us!), you can easily switch it by pressing the light bulb button in the top right corner of the code editor.